feihong/pyro-paddlers/pages/race-guide.md

 - Suncreen
 - Sunglasses
 - Clothes that you don't mind getting wet (recommended: swim trunks or river shorts)
-- Sandals or other footwear that dries quickly
+- Sandals or other footwear that dries quickly. **Please note that you must wear something with a back strap!
+Flip flops are not allowed!**
 - Snacks (lunch will be provided by UIC)

+### Optional

+- A pad for your butt

 ## Checklist